kudobuilder/kudo/docs/usage.md

 The controller interprets the Spec provided for each framework as a list of Kubernetes objects.
 The default deploy plan creates all of the
 Kubernetes objects and waits for them to become healthy.
-Multistep deploy plans break the set of kubernetes objects into groups and waits to create the second group until the first group is created an healthy.
+Multistep deploy plans break the set of kubernetes objects into groups and waits to create the second group until the first group is created and healthy.

 #### Upgrade

 The controller interprets the Spec provided for each version of the framework into Kubernetes objects.
-For objects present in both versions, (if they're the same), the controller doesn't modify the objects.
+For objects present in both versions, the controller doesn't modify the objects if they're the same.
 The controller will create new objects in new versions and remove objects in previous versions.
-Custom Upgrade plans may cause the order of deleting and creation to be customized.
+Custom upgrade plans can adjust the order of deletion and creation.

-To issue an upgrade, a command similiar to this would be executed
+To issue an upgrade, a command similar to this would be executed

 ```bash
 kubectl patch kafka instance-name -p '{"spec": {"version":"2.11-2.1.0"}}'